Best Travel Insurance for Frequent Travelers

 I often get asked when working with digital nomads or frequent travelers, “What should I insure?
 Should I put down that $3,000-4,000 a year and just get the comprehensive coverage?
 Do I really need that baggage delay clause?
 Or should I go with something a bit cheaper and be more careful?”

 Travel Insurance policies don’t always pay off financially.
-Yes, there’ll be an incident or two where that $2000 camera might be lost or damaged.
-Plus, we’ve all heard horror stories of lost luggage.
-However, is it worth it long term to buy travel insurance and pay an extra $500-600 just in case that happens?
+Yes, there’ll be an incident or two where that $2,000 camera might be lost or damaged.
+Plus, we’ve all heard of horror stories on lost luggages.
+However, is it worth purchasing a long term travel insurance and pay an extra $500-600 just in case the toast hits the floor?

 I really hate to be the bearer of bad news, but you’re probably paying too much for your insurance services.
 Now don’t get me wrong, I get that sometimes you just want that peace of mind, thinking, “I have a rock-solid travel insurance plan.
 Everything I own is insured, so let’s dive in!
 Headfirst, eyes closed, can’t lose.”

 Let’s look at this in a different light, though.
 Let’s say you go to that trusty travel insurance office in your town, and they draw you up a travel insurance plan with zero deductibles.
 Now that plan looks impressive!
 It covers petty theft, lost luggage, your phone, laptop, that old camera that you promise yourself to use every time, the whole nine yards.
 You look at that annual plan for the premiums, and it’s $3,500.
 Not too bad, right?

 Now take a second, step back, and really look at the annual plan.
 What really would break your back financially on that list?
 Your $300 phone getting stolen?
 Not really.
-Most probably, it would be emergency travel medical insurance.
+Most probably, it would be the emergency medical services.